-Any student who elects to bring a cell phone or electronic device (Including but not limited to AirPods, smart watches, and headphones) for use before and after school must turn the device off and place it out of view upon entering the school building before placing in their locker for the day.
+Any student who elects to bring a cell phone or electronic device (Including but not limited to Airpods and headphones) for use before and after school must turn the device off and place it out of view upon entering the school building.

-Any cell phone or electronic used by a student while in the school building will be confiscated by a Bluestem staff member between the hours of 7:10 AM - 3:05 PM.
+Any cell phone or electronic used by a student while in the school building will be confiscated by a Beveridge staff member between the hours of 7:00 a.m. - 3:05 p.m.